fasguard/fasguard-benign-traffic-collection/README.txt

 * Benign Traffic Collection Tool

-The traffic collection tool can be run in two modes:
-  1. Traffic rate analysis mode
+The traffic collection tool can be run in two modes: traffic rate analysis mode and traffic collection mode.
+Each of these modes is described in more detail below.

-  2. Traffic collection mode
+** Traffic Rate Analysis Mode

 The traffic rate analysis mode is designed primarily to produce initial reconnaissance data on a network.
 In this mode, packet